hiroyuki-sato/netatalk3_spec_on_RHEL6/README.md

-spec file for nettalk3 on RHEL6.
+Spec file for netatalk on RHEL6.
 ===============================

 Overview